MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-teams-at-scale.md

 You may have a lot of teams that you use to drive communication and collaboration among your team members who are spread across different stores, locations, and roles.
 Currently, there isn't an easy solution to deploy, set up, and manage these teams and users at scale.

 We're building a solution to allow admins to deploy and manage teams at scale.

-## Deploying teams at scale

 Here's an overview of the capabilities available today, what's coming soon, and what we're planning for the near future.